In this section:

-The Cosmetics Regulation also controls what may or may not be put in a cosmetic.
+The UK Cosmetics Regulation also controls what may or may not be put in a cosmetic.
 There are lists of substances that must not be present and lists of substances that may be used as ingredients subject to particular restrictions.
 For example, some ingredients must not exceed a certain level or may only be used in rinse-off products.

-In addition, certain classes of ingredients (Colours, UV filters and preservatives) are closely controlled and only those individual ingredients pre-approved and listed in the Cosmetics Regulation are allowed for these purposes.
+In addition, certain classes of ingredients (Colours, UV filters and preservatives) are closely controlled and only those individual ingredients pre-approved and listed in the UK Cosmetics Regulation are allowed for these purposes.

 Information relating to each cosmetic product, including its formula, its method of manufacture and its safety assessment, must be readily available to the competent authorities on request.
 Some of this information is also open to public inspection on request and further information may be found online.